-If you want to give your buyers a good idea of how big your products are, you can consider scaling them within the context of the product photo.
+If you want to give your buyers a good idea of how big your products are, you can consider showing scale within the context of the product photo.
+This is a helpful way to give potential customers a better idea of the size of your item.
+For certain products, like a handbag or tube of lotion, it’s important that customers understand the scale.
 There are a few different ways of doing this.

 The first is to place your product alongside other familiar objects when taking the photo.
 Household items work best for this, as they will give your customers a sense of how your product would look in their home.
-Anything lying around your house will do, but try to stick to generic and plain items.
+Anything lying around your house will do, but try to stick to generic and plain items that have a standard size.
+For example, you might photograph your product next to a pencil or a banana.
 The last thing you want is for your product to be overshadowed by another branded item.

-Another way to show the scale is by adding in an item that is of a known size.
+If those methods don’t work for you and your product, you can also go the route that many eCommerce photographers choose: adding in an item for scale while editing.
 This can be a silhouette of a person with an attached measurement, a simplified ruler, or a model with an average height.
-For smaller items, try using a coin or include a hand in the frame.
+For smaller items, try using a coin or even include a hand in the frame.

 If you decide to do this, make sure that your final photograph looks professional and the object you include for scale is understandable.
 There are many instances of this method being used only to ruin the visual appeal of the original photograph.

 This might seem like an obvious note, but it’s something that many store owners neglect to do.
 In order to properly present your product, it’s important to photograph every angle of the product that you are selling.
 One photo isn’t enough.